Luavis/kakaotalk/README.md

 kakaotalk module is a python wrapper for LOCO protocol.

-You can install module using pip:
+You can install this module using pip:

 	pip install kakaotalk
 	easy_install kakaotalk